Kurt Zouma

 Zouma began his career at Saint-Étienne, making his professional debut aged 16, and going on to win the Coupe de la Ligue with the club in 2013.
 Zouma joined Chelsea for £12 million in January 2014, but was loaned back to the French club for the remainder of the season.
-In his first full campaign in England, Zouma helped Chelsea win the League Cup and the Premier League.
-In July 2017, Zouma joined Stoke City on loan for the 2017–18 season.
-This was followed by another loan move to Everton for the 2018–19 season.
+With Chelsea, he won two Premier League titles, an EFL Cup, a UEFA Champions League title and a UEFA Super Cup.
+After loan spells with Stoke City and Everton, he moved to across London to West Ham in 2021, winning the UEFA Conference League in his second season.

 Zouma represented France at several youth levels, up to under-21.
 He made his senior international debut against Denmark on 29 March 2015.

 Club career

 Early career

+Zouma was named after a Jean-Claude Van Damme character, Kurt Sloan in the 1989 film Kickboxer.

 Born in Lyon, Zouma began his career at age nine with Vaulx-en-Velin until he was 15.
 He played as a right winger and also as a striker before switching to his current position of a defender.

 Saint-Étienne

 Zouma joined Saint-Étienne in 2009.
 On 2 April 2011, he signed his first professional contract, agreeing to a three-year contract.
-He was subsequently promoted to the senior team by manager Christophe Galtier ahead of the 2011–12 season, and initially played without a name on his shirt in order to protect him from media attention.
+He was subsequently promoted to the senior team by manager Christophe Galtier ahead of the 2011–12 season, and initially played without a name on his shirt to protect him from media attention.

 Zouma made his professional debut at 16 years old, on 31 August 2011 in a Coupe de la Ligue match against Bordeaux, playing the entire match in a 3–1 win.
 On 17 September, he made his Ligue 1 debut in a 3–0 loss at Lorient; his first professional goal came on 19 November, replacing Paulão after nine minutes and finishing a corner kick to confirm a 2–0 win before half time at OGC Nice.
 He totalled 21 league games in his first season – 13 starts – and his other goal came on 14 January 2012, heading Banel Nicolita's corner for the only goal against lowly Sochaux at the Stade Geoffroy-Guichard.

 On 20 April 2013, Zouma played in Saint-Étienne's 1–0 win over Rennes in the final of the Coupe de la Ligue.
 Eight days later in the Derby du Rhone away to Lyon, he opened a 1–1 draw by heading Yohan Mollo's corner after half an hour of play.
 On 7 November 2013, Zouma was banned for ten games following a challenge that left Sochaux's Thomas Guerbert with a broken right leg and a dislocated ankle.